-Glaucoma can be treated with medicine (eye drops, pills), glaucoma laser surgery, traditional glaucoma incisional surgery or a combination of these methods.
-Glaucoma treatments are designed to decrease elevated intraocular (inside the eye) pressure (IOP), which can damage the optic nerve that transmits visual information to the brain.
+Glaucoma can be treated with medicines (eye drops, pills), laser, traditional glaucoma incisional surgery or a combination of these methods.
+Glaucoma treatments are designed to decrease elevated intraocular (inside the eye) pressure (IOP), which can damage the optic nerve.
 Our goal is to prevent vision loss from glaucoma, which is irreversible.

 Medical Treatment for Glaucoma

 These are the most common and early treatment for glaucoma.

 In angle closure glaucoma, a laser procedure is performed, called YAG laser peripheral iridotomy to create a small hole in the iris (the brown part of the eye) to reduce chances of eye attack and increase space for drainage of eye fluid.

 Surgical Treatment for Glaucoma

 Without treatment, people with glaucoma will slowly lose their peripheral (side) vision initially, people may miss objects to the side and out of the corner of their eye, over time in advance stage, people seem to be looking through a tunnel and latercentral (straight-ahead) vision may decrease until no vision remains.

 - Get annual eye check up after the age of 40 years, as glaucoma incidence increases after this age, and can only diagnosed by an eye care physician.